evomassiny/tiler-rs/README.md

 ## Documentation
 The crate documentation is available [here](https://evomassiny.github.io/tiler-rs/tiler/index.html).

-## Build
+## Requirements

-* You need to have the libnetcdf installed, on debian-based distro :
+* This crate uses a [libnetcdf wrapper](https://github.com/mhiley/rust-netcdf), so you need to have the libnetcdf installed, on debian-based distro :
 ```bash
 sudo apt-get install libhdf5-serial-dev netcdf-bin libnetcdf-dev
 ```